BrandenEK/Blasphemous.Randomizer/docs/README.md

 ## Autotracking

-Beginning in Randomizer 2.0.9, autotracking for the poptracker pack has been disabled
+Beginning with Randomizer 2.0.9, autotracking for the poptracker pack has been disabled

 ---